 How a Land Bank Works

 We are often asked, “How does a land bank work?” so we created this infographic to explain what happens to many vacant properties, and what can happen instead when a land bank is involved.
-We have just acquired our first properties and begun the process of returning them to active community use.

 We are often asked, “How does a land bank work?” so we created this infographic to explain what happens to many vacant properties, and what can happen instead when a land bank is involved.
-We have just acquired our first properties and begun the process of returning them to active community use.

 Here are two video presentations that describe the Hartford Land Bank: